Resume

 Can you make a custom resume section?

-Could you phrase resume section headers differently?
+Could you phrase resume section titles differently?

 Astley Cervania